301: Cave Dwellers

 Hey, Grog just threw a bone in the air and it turned into a spaceship.

 See previous note.
 A caveman exposed to the monolith receives a mysterious gift of knowledge and is shown making the connection of how to make a weapon.
 In ecstasy over his discovery, the caveman hurls a bone into the air.
 The film then jump cuts to an orbiting bone-shaped satellite in the far distant future.
+Trace Beaulieu’s bone-shaped design of the Satellite of Love is an homage to that scene.

 Come on, come on.
 Crow Magnon. –Neeyah-nderthal. –Australopithecus africanus.